 There are two ways to get access to real-time electricity and real-ish time gas usage data.
 Neither of them involve pairing your own device.

-The other option, a lot better from my point of view, is to buy a combined In-Home Display (IHD) and Customer Access Device (CAD) from Glow (Hildebrand Technology) sell a combined in-home display (IHD) and Customer Access Device (CAD) for around £65.
+The best option is to buy a combined In-Home Display (IHD) and Customer Access Device (CAD) from Glow (Hildebrand Technology) sell a combined in-home display (IHD) and Customer Access Device (CAD) for around £65.
 This arrives already paired with your smart meter, and you connect it to your home wireless network, and it sends out data from your smart meter to an MQTT server (which can be on your local network too), ready for you to consume yourself.
+The device needs Internet access for firmware updates, but your data is kept locally.

 You can use the CAD as a simple IHD – it’s a lot prettier than the one supplied by my energy supplier (which I can still use).
 Electricity usage arrives every few seconds, with gas usage as and when the metering equipment makes it available.